 7 Things Every Woman Should Be Doing in Perimenopause

-Your body can start responding differently years before your period stops, sleep changes, mood shifts, weight redistributes, and your energy feels unpredictable.
+Your body can start responding differently years before your period stops.
+Sleep changes.
+Your mood shifts.
+Weight redistributes.
+Your energy feels unpredictable and no one really explains why.

 That was me at 46.
 I started crying for no reason, losing my resilience, and reacting to things that never used to bother me.

-Years earlier, I had signs I didn’t recognize, night sweats in my early 40s, insomnia before my period, waves of sadness at the end of my cycle.
+Looking back, there were signs I didn’t recognize like night sweats in my early 40s, insomnia before my period, waves of sadness at the end of my cycle.

-If you're here because your body suddenly feels different and no one has connected the dots for you yet, this is where you start.
+If you’re here because your body suddenly feels different and no one has connected the dots for you yet… this is where things start to shift.

-Once you have clarity on your symptom pattern, the next step is building habits that actually support your hormones.
+Once you have clarity on your symptom pattern, the next step is knowing how to support your body in a way that actually works.

-These seven evidence-based foundations are where every woman in perimenopause should start, regardless of whether your biggest struggle is sleep, weight gain, mood changes, or low energy.
+These are the 7 habits I come back to again and again, whether the struggle is sleep, weight gain, mood changes, or low energy.

 1. Eat More Protein